Lily-Brown/nert_forum/README.md

 Yikes, did I run into many issues here.

-My first struggle was with a nested application path (see: [StackOverflow](http://stackoverflow.com/questions/40835985/rails-deployment-on-heroku-failed-to-detect-set-buildpack).
+My first struggle was with a nested application path (see: [StackOverflow](http://stackoverflow.com/questions/40835985/rails-deployment-on-heroku-failed-to-detect-set-buildpack)).
 Most Google/SO results yielded the same solutions and none worked for me.
 It turns out Heroku expects your git respository to be the base level of your application.
-To get around this, I had to run: ```git subtree push --prefix output heroku master``` to specify the root of my application.
+To get around this, I had to run: ```git subtree push --prefix nert_forum heroku master``` to specify the root of my application.

 I also had issues with precompilation of assets, which was fixed by remembering to run: ```RAILS_ENV=production bundle exec rake assets:precompile``` before each push.

 Lastly, default images for paperclip.
 (As well as the expected image deprecation.)
 My future goal is to implement Paperclip using S3 to persist the data on Heroku.

+### Future Features
+- Persistent Images with S3/Paperclip
+- Calendar View for Events Index
+- Storing Reasons for Flagging a Post/Comment

 ### Process

 See: [Planning_Deliverables](https://github.com/LilyCole/nert_forum/blob/master/Planning%20Deliverables.md) for Wireframes, User Stories, Sprints